“Let No Man Pull You So Low As To Hate.”

 I treasure the experience of growing up in a family that appreciated people of all colors and faiths.

-I moved back to my hometown in the deep south after living in Los Angeles for 10 years.
-On the West Coast, I made many lifelong friends, some of whom have now moved back to their home countries.
+After living in LA for a decade, I moved back home to the deep south.
+On the West Coast, I made many lifelong friends, some of whom have now returned to their home countries.
 Savannah, Georgia, is not nearly as diverse as LA.
 Now, five and a half years later, I’m still adjusting to the culture shock of coming back.
-The “Jewel Of The South” is possibly the most visually beautiful place I’ve ever seen.
+The “Jewel Of The South” is the most visually beautiful place I’ve ever seen.
 But East Coast racism hurts my heart.
 For a while, I served as Chairman for the Savannah Board of Realtors’ Global Unity and Cultural Diversity Committee.
 Sadly, that experience and many others caused me to realize that Southern culture will never be color blind in my lifetime.

-“Mama Love” has proudly told me that, when your dad was a teacher at Armstrong College, he didn’t always get enough summer classes, so one year he went over to Savannah State to pick up extra teaching hours.
-Savannah State was an all-black college, and Armstrong was all-white.
+“Mama Love” has proudly told me that, when your dad was a teacher at Armstrong College, he didn’t always get enough summer classes, so one year he went over to Savannah State College to pick up extra teaching hours.
+Back then, Savannah State was an all-black college, and Armstrong was all-white.
 Your Daddy was a deeply good man who stood up for human beings of all colors.
-But there was almost no mixing of the two colors at these two schools back then.
+But there was almost no mixing of blacks and whites at the time.

 Years later, Martin Luther King became famous.
-But at the start, when your father was teaching, I’m telling you, white and black people didn’t even sit in the same restaurant together.
+But when your father had just started teaching there, I’m telling you, white and black people didn’t even sit in the same restaurant together.

 We were all really proud of your “Aunt Merry Joys” and Uncle Goodloe, too, when they marched together for civil rights in Selma, Alabama.